Vianneyk/README-Generator/README.md

     * [Questions](#questions)

     ## Description
-    A node.js application that uses input from inquirer to populate a README.md file for user repository
+    Use node.js to create a readme.md

     ## Installation
-    Clone from my Github repository
+    Clone from my git hub repo

     ## Usage
-    Run node index.js from the terminal
+    run node index.js in the terminal

     ## License
     This application is covered by the undefined license.